 - The government also confirmed its commitment to the wider review of CCL.

-- Timing: the consultation closed on 7 May 2025 and the government issued the response on 26 November 2026.
-The CCL amendment will be implemented via statutory instrument, intended to be in force by spring 2026.
+- Timing: the consultation closed on 7 May 2025 and the government issued the response on 26 November 2025.
+The CCL amendment was implemented by way of the Climate Change Levy (Fuel Use and Recycling Processes) (Amendment) Regulations 2026, which came into force on 12 March 2026.
 The government will provide an update on its commitment to the wider review “in due course”.

 Resources (click to open)